Skip to main content

 Gainesville, Georgia · FDIC Cert #57923

-Peach State Bank&Trust is an FDIC-insured bank (Certificate #57923) with $779M in total assets and $614M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Peach State Bank&Trust, an FDIC-insured bank (Certificate #57923) with $779M in total assets and $614M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Gainesville, Georgia, the bank maintains a Tier 1 capital ratio of 14.99% (Well-Capitalized) and a nonperforming loan ratio of 0.00%.
-BankHealthData assigns a composite Health Grade of A (97/100).
+BankHealthData assigns a composite Health Grade of A (97/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Peach State Bank&Trust (FDIC cert 57923) is a community bank — $779M in total assets, $614M in deposits, serving the Gainesville, Georgia area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.